-Dakota proposes to undertake a combination rental and home ownership development on approximately 50 acres currently occupied by the former High Meadows School and its internal roads, paved parking lots, and activity areas.
-The scope of work includes total demolition of the existing school buildings and the necessary site preparation to construct four apartment buildings of various sizes, a community building and approximately 34 duplex condominium units (the "Project").
-We anticipate the Project will be completed in three phases.
-Given the current market conditions and availability of financing, it's anticipated that rental units could be developed first, followed by two phases of for-sale duplex condominium units.
+Dakota proposes to undertake a mixed-income, mixed tenure phased development on approximately 50 acres currently occupied by the former High Meadows School and its internal roads, paved parking lots, and activity areas.
+The scope of work includes total demolition of the existing school buildings and the necessary site preparation to construct six apartment buildings of various sizes, two community buildings and 25 condominium units (the "Project").
+We anticipate the Project will be completed in four phases.
+Given the current market conditions and availability of financing, it's anticipated that market rate units could be developed first, followed by two affordable phases of apartments and then an age restricted ownership development.
 The phasing position could change in accordance with market conditions.
+Also, the timing of the affordable phases (II & III) are dependent upon the availability of state and federal resources, which Dakota is highly experienced in securing and implementing.
+Considering this, portions of the affordable phases could coincide with Phase I (the market phase) if the availability of competitive funding should accelerate beyond our expectations.